easttennesseecc-star/Q-Top-Dog-IDE/COMPETITIVE_DIFFERENTIATION_STRATEGY.md

 ## THE THESIS

-> "Q-IDE isn't just faster.
+> "Top Dog isn't just faster.
 It solves problems competitors don't even know exist."

 **Your advantages**:
 1. Built from scratch (no legacy baggage)